spaghetticode/dbmanager/README.md

 #### BEWARE

-import process is destructive, be careful on what environment you choose to overwite.
+**the import process is destructive** so be careful on which environment you choose to overwite.
 I take no responsibility for misuse or bugs in the code ;-)

 #### Override database.yml